waimea-jmblack/200-DTD-Assessment/docs/Feedback.md

 ## Review and Evaluation

-- [ ] **M** Discussion of how the relevant implications were addressed in the implementation of the outcome
+- [x] **M** Discussion of how the relevant implications were addressed in the implementation of the outcome

-> Comments...
+> Done ok